patrickdodgen/high-treason/README.md

 HighTreason is an attempt to create a game similar to Avalon/Resistance through a web interface.

 Players are expected to login with their smartphones where they will receive pertinent information about the game.

+For those curious, there is a Trello board here https://trello.com/b/MalvsTWX/high-treason-game